Reviews of HSC Algebra 1 and HSC Geometry on the MathMammoth.com web site

-A large family with several students who have used nearly all of my courses over several years.
+A family with several students who have used nearly all of my courses over several years.

 The way David teaches, is the way my college professors taught, back in the day when they were really vested in making sure students understood clearly what was happening.

 I can’t tell you how much I appreciate that.
-My college age students have been so ill served by online math courses that leave it up to a teaching videos that barely demonstrate how to solve problems, that don’t describe in detail why the steps work.
+My college age students have been so ill served by online math courses that leave it up to teaching videos that barely demonstrate how to solve problems, that don’t describe in detail why the steps work.
 Or in class sessions where they simply don’t spend time teaching, and are resentful of their office hours.

 There’s no way I would have been as successful a math major if I hadn’t had teachers that were so passionate about students learning.
 I remember one particular professor that loved office hours.
 We’d sit in his office and he’d work problems the entire time, so very patient with us.

 David has that same gift.

 Another parent who worked through the Algebra 1 course with her child

 [Note: I always recommend that a parent who does not know the subject well commit to learning it along with the student, whenever possible.
 You will find times when your child may have to explain things to you, which forces them to articulate their knowledge.
 Teaching is the best way to really learn a subject well. — D.C.]